BrunoFerreiraDev/My-Money/README.md

 **Follow the steps below**

+in the terminal
+1-execute yarn install or npm i
-in the terminal, run yarn start
+2-execute yarn start or mpr start

 Made  by Bruno Ferreira 👋 [Check out my LinkedIn](https://www.linkedin.com/in/bruno-ferreira-santos-6b2428214/)